PRF for Libido & Sexual Wellness (Women Only) | Lococo Wellness Clinic

 1. Consult & Assessment — We review concerns across desire, arousal, lubrication/comfort, orgasm, and satisfaction; health history; medications; pelvic factors; and goals to determine suitability.

-2. Preparation — A 60cc blood draw is processed to obtain PRF (no anticoagulant additives).
-Injection sites and volume are chosen based on the presentation.
+2. Preparation — A ~60 cc blood draw is processed to obtain PRF.
+Injection sites and volume are chosen based on your goals and anatomy.

-3. Anesthesia — For comfort, lidocaine is injected into the clitoral complex prior to PRF injections.
+3. Anesthesia — For comfort, lidocaine is injected into the clitoral complex before PRF when treating that region.

-4. Application — PRF is injected into selected areas (e.g., anterior vaginal wall or clitoral complex) using sterile technique.
-The visit typically takes ~45–60 minutes.
+4. Application — PRF is injected into selected areas (e.g., anterior vaginal wall or clitoral complex).
+The visit typically takes 45–60 minutes.

 5. Aftercare — Gentle activity is usually fine the same day.
 Temporary fullness, tenderness, or minor spotting/bruising can occur.